Eaton, New York

 Eaton is a town in Madison County, New York, United States.
-The population was 5,255 at the 2010 census.
+The population was 4,284 at the 2020 census, down from 5,255 in 2010.

-The Town of Eaton is in the south-central part of the county.
-US Route 20 passes across the northern part of the town.

 History

-The town was the principal location of the Oneida tribe, a sub-group of the Iroquois that allied itself with the colonial forces during the American Revolution.
+The area where Eaton is situated was the principal location of the Oneida people, a sub-group of the Iroquois who allied themselves with the colonial forces during the American Revolution.
 Euro-American settlement began around 1792.
-The Town of Eaton was formed in 1807 from the Town of Hamilton.
+The town of Eaton was formed in 1807 from the town of Hamilton.
 Eaton is named for William Eaton, a Revolutionary officer and commander of the United States military forces in Tripoli.

 Geography

+Eaton is in the south-central part of the Madison County.
+US Route 20 passes across the northern part of the town, through Morrisville, the largest community in the town.
+Route 20 leads east 7 mi to Madison and west 11 mi to Cazenovia.
+New York State Route 26 crosses the southern portion of the town, passing through the hamlets of Eaton and West Eaton.
+Route 26 leads east into Madison and southwest 10 mi to Georgetown.
+Part of the village of Hamilton is in the southeast part of Eaton.

 Eaton is centered at 42.850 degrees north latitude, 75.612 degrees west longitude.
 The town contains the geographic center of the state (near Pratts Hollow).
-The Chenango River flows through the town.
+The Chenango River, a south-flowing tributary of the Susquehanna River, rises in the town.
+The northeast part of town is drained by Blue Creek, a north-flowing tributary of Oneida Creek, part of the Oswego River watershed flowing to Lake Ontario.